 You might just have different preferences.
 That's not just ok—if you know that, it's wonderful because you then know better what you do or don't like.

 Want to learn more about what you like?
 The Lioness may be able to help!

 Lioness is the first and only vibrator that helps you improve your orgasms.

 The world’s most advanced rabbit-style vibrator.
 Precision sensors let you literally see your arousal and orgasm.
-Experiment, understand yourself (and find your g-spot), and have better orgasms—after all, as the saying goes, “never measured, never improved.”
+Experiment, understand yourself, and have better orgasms—after all, as the saying goes, “never measured, never improved.”

 References Brody, S., & Costa, R. M. (2005).
 Vaginal Orgasm Is Associated with Less Use of Immature Psychological Defense Mechanisms.
 The Journal of Sexual Medicine, 5(5), 1167–1176. http://doi.org/10.1111/j.1743-6109.2008.00786.x

 Clark, L. (1970).
 Is there a difference between a clitoral and a vaginal orgasm?
 The Journal of Sex Research, 6(1), 25–28. http://doi.org/10.1080/00224497009550640

 Colson, M. H. (2010).
 Female orgasm: Myths, facts and controversies.
 Sexologies, 19(1), 8–14. http://doi.org/10.1016/j.sexol.2009.11.004